nevoit/Real-Time-Event-Prediction/README.md

 where STIs remain unfinished, rendering the description of `p_{t_c}` and `s_{t_c}` using Allen's temporal relations unfeasible.

-Find more information about the challenges and the solutions in our papers.
+Find more information about the challenges and the solutions, as well as more complex models for TIRP's completion, in our papers.

 ![TIRP](figures/TIRP.png)
 _Figure 2: The objective is to determine, at various time points (e.g., `tc^1, tc^2, tc^3, tc^4`),